rudrankbasant/mool-task/README.md

 # Mool-Task
 I have completed the tast (with the bonus) but couldn't add enhancement functionalities from my side as I have exams from tomorrow.
+The apk of the app can be found on [the drive link](https://drive.google.com/drive/folders/1ZxowKuRrlpMb2EofJQhnLH0UGqFwbFV3?usp=sharing).

 ## SplashScreen
 The package used to implement this was [flutter_native_splash](https://pub.dev/packages/flutter_native_splash)